cal-itp/data-infra/warehouse/models/docs/_docs_ntd.md

 The number of revenue vehicles operated across the whole agency to meet the annual maximum service requirement.
 This is the revenue vehicle count during the peak season of the year; on the week and day that maximum service is provided.
 Vehicles operated in maximum service (VOMS) exclude atypical days and one-time special events.
 {% enddocs %}

+{% docs ntd_voms_do %}
+Vehicles Operated in Maximum Service (VOMS) for a Directly Operated (DO) transit service specify the highest number of vehicles deployed during their busiest service period.
+{% enddocs %}

+{% docs ntd_voms_pt %}
+Vehicles Operated in Maximum Service (VOMS) for Public Transit (PT) specify the highest number of vehicles a transit agency operates during their peak service period, typically on the busiest day of the year, excluding special events or atypical days; it's a key data point used to measure an agency's maximum service capacity.
+{% enddocs %}

 {% docs ntd_actual_vehicles_passenger_car_hours %}